Extended Warranty for Cars Over 150k Miles

-The prices have the potential to make you and your wallet scream in fear, but as we said—Endurance has you covered.
+Prices that high can make you and your wallet scream in fear, but as we said—Endurance has you covered.

-Get Your Car Diagnosed– If you don’t already know what is wrong with your car then all you need to do next is have the mechanics run several diagnostics to pinpoint the issue with your vehicle.
+- Get Your Car Diagnosed: If you don’t already know what is wrong with your car, then all you need to do next is have the mechanics run several diagnostics to pinpoint the issue with your vehicle.
 They will relay this to your coverage provider.

-Pay the Deductible (if applicable) – Some contracts may or may not have a deductible.
+- Pay the Deductible (if applicable): Some contracts may or may not have a deductible.
 This is typically paid at the end of the repair after your car is back in your possession.

-How High Mileage Coverage From Endurance Differs From The Rest
+How High-Mileage Coverage from Endurance Differs from the Rest

 Maintenance Tips for Cars with Over 150k Miles

 Any vehicle, regardless of mileage, needs regular maintenance to help keep it running.
 But for high-mileage vehicles especially, ensuring you are following all the recommended maintenance can help you avoid potentially costly repairs, with some of the most important maintenance including:

 - Routine Oil Changes

 - Rotating Tires